MrModd/Raspberry-Bare-Metal/README.md

 ## Launching programs

 If you have u-boot on your SD Card, you can load and run the programs directly from the serial interface.
-Read u-boot documentation on how to load files and use kermit, xmodem or similar to upload the .bin files.
+Read u-boot documentation on how to upload files using kermit, xmodem or similar.
-Remember to upload the program at the same address specified as memory start in .lds file.
+Remember to upload the program at the same address specified as *mem_start* in .lds file.
+You can also directly put the .bin file on the SD Card renaming it as **kernel.img**.
+This will substitute uboot.